 Many parents are eager to enroll their preschool child in organized sports.
 Although some leagues may be open to kids as young as 4 years old, organized and team sports are not recommended until kids are a little older.
 Preschoolers can't understand complex rules and often lack the attention span, skills, and coordination needed to play sports.

-If you decide to enroll your preschooler in an organized team sport, such as T-ball or soccer, make sure the emphasis is on helping kids gain basic physical skills, like running, and fundamental social skills, like following rules and taking turns.
+If you decide to enroll your preschooler in an organized team sport, such as T-ball or soccer, make sure the focus is on helping kids gain basic physical skills, like running, and fundamental social skills, like following rules and taking turns.

 To teach preschoolers to play baseball, start by teaching them basic skills, such as throwing, catching, and hitting off a T-ball stand.
-Then, if you play a game of whiffleball, don't worry if your child doesn't tag first base — it's enough to get kids running in the right direction.
+Then, if you play a game of wiffle ball, don't worry if your child doesn't tag first base — it's enough to get kids running in the right direction.

 Unstructured or free play is when kids are left more to their own devices — within a safe environment.
 During these times, they should be able to choose from a variety of physical activities, such as exploring, playing outside, or dancing around the kitchen.